 The Strategic Acquisition Fund and AKIIM Sdn Bhd., (formerly Alkhair International Islamic Bank) are in voluntary liquidation.
-Alkhair Gayrimenkul Yatirim Ve Ticaret A.S. (formerly Alkhair Portfoy Turkey), the Turkish subsidiary of the Company, is currently not operational, and the process to put it and other dormant subsidiaries under voluntary liquidation have begun.
+Alkhair Gayrimenkul Yatirim Ve Ticaret A.S. (formerly Alkhair Portfoy Turkey), the Turkish subsidiary of the Company, is currently not operational, and the process to put it and other dormant subsidiaries under voluntary liquidation is in the final stages.